askeluv/askeluv.github.com/source/_posts/2015-02-27-how-i-learned-german-in-30-days.markdown

 I followed a course called [RocketLanguages](http://www.rocketlanguages.com/german/), but I only completed the first 3 modules.

-On day 27, I started Duolingo and managed to test in at level 10, which I was quite pleased with.
+On day 27, I started Duolingo and managed to test in at level 10.
+Not bad!

 I almost didn't do any grammar study, which I think was a good decision since I only had 30 days, and had no ambitions of speaking perfectly.
 One thing I would have liked to do in order to learn the German cases, though, is a set of 4 sentences of the type "The man gave the book to the boy" - one sentence for each gender + plural.
 Memorizing these four sentences would then probably have been a lot easier than trying to remember a case table.